-Single-Family Residences 2018 Summary Report
+Single-Family Residences 2020 Summary Report

 Single-family residences consist of all land and real property improvements which by the nature of their design and/or construction are suitable for single-family use only.
 This includes manufactured homes, which are classified as real property when the owner of the land is also the owner of the manufactured home and personal property when the owner of the manufactured home does not own the land.
+For 2020, the single family residences in the three Lake Alan Henry subdivision were classed as A1 properties rather than E properties as they have been in the past few years.